-Title Condition No Requirement Comments Compliance/ Recommendations Newstan Comments Updates since audit to detect a reduction.
+Title Condition Requirement Comments Compliance/ Newstan Updates

+No Recommendations Comments since

+audit

+to detect a reduction.

 EPL 395 E1.2 On completion of the monitoring identified in condition E1.1 the licensee must provide a report to the EPA, prepared by a suitably qualified and experienced person.
-The report must: a) analyse and report the efficiency of the clean water treatment plant in removing pollutants at a variety of flow rates and residence times and include near maximum flow rates that would be discharged in accordance with the maximum volumetric licence limit (11,000ML/day); c) compare and contrast the monitoring results to the targeted design treatment concentrations identified in Condition U1.1 c); and b) include recommendations of the most effective flow rate and the resultant treatment reductions that can be achieved.
-Note: The laboratory analytical tests must be able to test the pollutants (analytes) at an appropriate level of detection such that change can be detected.
-The results of " <lor" a="" acceptable="" are="" commissioning="" detect="" in="" intention="" is="" not="" reduction.<br="" study="" the="" to="" where="">The Report must be provided to the EPA's Manager Hunter Region at hunter.region@epa.nsw.gov.au within 3</lor"> As above Not to have Effect - subject of arbitration at time of audit.
-This condition was removed from EPL 395 in November 2015.
+The report As above Not to have Effect - subject of arbitration at time of audit.
+This condition was removed from EPL 395 in November 2015

+must: 2013.

+a) analyse and report the efficiency of the clean water treatment plant in removing

+pollutants at a variety of flow rates and

+flow rates that would be discharged in

+accordance with the maximum volumetric licence limit (11,000ML/day);

+c) compare and contrast the monitoring results to the targeted design treatment

+concentrations identified in Condition U1.1 c); and

+b) include recommendations of the most

+effective flow rate and the resultant treatment reductions that can be achieved.

+Note: The laboratory analytical tests must be

+appropriate level of detection such that

+change can be detected.
+The results of " <lob" a<="" acceptable="" are="" in="" not="" td=""></lob">

+commissioning study where the intention is

+to detect a reduction.

+The Report must be provided to the EPA's Manager Hunter Region at

+hunter.region@epa.nsw.gov.au within 3